Between the prayer and the ache —

 If your art resonates with any of these themes, SAM would be honoured to see it.

-A self-taught artist, baker, crocheter, and Islamic calligrapher.
+A self-taught artist, baker, crocheter, and Islamic calligrapher, Faseeha is a Teacher's Assistant by profession who finds joy in everything she creates.
 Her passion for art has led her to bring happiness to others — be it on canvas, paper, or cake, her touch brings warmth to many hearts.
+Hailing from India, Faseeha moved to the US with her husband many years ago.
+Now settled in Charlotte, North Carolina, she enjoys life with her three wonderful sons and husband.
+In her free time she listens to music, watches films, reads — or, most of all, explores a new form of art.

 Henna Aslam was an artist whose vision was as bold as it was thoughtful.
+She moved effortlessly across mediums, letting each piece carry its own truth — reflecting not just skill, but reflection, curiosity, and care.
+She painted with intention, giving voice to ideas she held close to her heart.
 Faith, justice, and humanity were quietly woven into her creations.
+Even at a young age, her presence in every piece was unmistakable — she inspired those around her to see art not as decoration, but as conversation.
 The work she left behind continues to speak, linger, and inspire.

 SAM 'Ruh' — her writings go deep into your soul and there they stay.
+I particularly like the romantic images she paints on the canvas of your mind.
 Makes each episode look life-like.
 As if she is giving voice to your innermost feelings.Suvitha Ajit Writer · Healer · Fitness Coach

 SAM Ruh's poems exquisitely portray the bare emotions of a commoner.
-'My Prayer Rug' invoked a strong sense of faith in me — a magnificent combination of love and pain expressed with intense passion.Nazia Mohammed Montessori Educator
+Her words unfold the plight of one's soul breaking the chains of an ever-demanding universe.
+'My Prayer Rug' invoked a strong sense of faith in me.
+Disconnecting us from bitter realities, she takes us into an imaginary world we all dream of — a magnificent combination of love and pain expressed with intense passion.Nazia Mohammed Montessori Educator

 Every draft is a conversation with what's possible.